markkolich/kolich-httpclient4-closure/README.md

      -Dhttps.proxyHost=proxy.example.com -Dhttps.proxyPort=3128
 ```

-### Other Details

-A few other details you'll probably be interested in:

-* This library automatically releases/frees all connection resources when a request has finished, either successfully or unsuccessfully.
-You don't have to worry about closing any internal entity streams, that's done for you.
-* All return types are developer-defined based on how you parameterize your `HttpResponseEither<F,S>`.
-It's up to you to write a `success` method which converts an `HttpSuccess` object to your desired success type `S`.
-* The default definition of "success" is any request that 1) completes without `Exception` and 2) receives an HTTP status code that is less than (`<`) 400 Bad Request.
-You can easily override this default behavior by implementing a custom `check` method as needed.
-* If you need to manipulate the request immediately before execution, you should override the `before` method.
-This lets you do things like sign the request, or add the right authentication headers before the request is sent.

 ## Synchronous (Blocking)

 Synchronous, or blocking, HTTP requests "block" the thread of execution until the request has finished, either successfully or unsuccessfully.
 When making synchronous requests, the execution thread "blocks" and waits for the HTTP transaction to complete.
-In some environments, this may be suboptimal, given that the requesting thread is blocked waiting on the HTTP transaction to finish, and consequently cannot do any additional work.
+Generally speaking, this model is acceptable for your everyday "vanilla" application.
+However, in some applications this may be suboptimal, given that the requesting thread is blocked waiting on the HTTP transaction to finish, and consequently cannot do any additional work.

 ### Synchronous Closure Examples